mmamaev/mmamaev.github.io/_posts/2018-10-21-British-Rail-Overview.md

 On longer trips, especially on the main lines connecting major cities, you may expect a bit more space and the modern comforts.
 These include air conditioning, power outlets, on-board WiFi, a buffet or a trolley service, a dedicated bike storage, toilets with baby changing stations.

 Not every train operator provides the entire range of the above.
 Sometimes power outlets are very scarce.
 Sometimes WiFi is absent or not free of charge - you can find the details on [National Rail web site](http://www.nationalrail.co.uk/stations_destinations/44866.aspx).
 However, even if a facility is listed available I wouldn't rely on it as the last resort for something important.
 Recharge your phone and get things done on the Internet before you board the train.
 For more information about the train's facilities, check the websites of individual train companies.

-As a rule of thumb, the fleets of Virgin Trains, London North Eastern Trains, Grand Central, Hull Trains, Southeastern High Speed, and Thameslink consist of comfortable trains.
+The fleets of Virgin Trains, London North Eastern Trains, Grand Central, Hull Trains, Southeastern High Speed, and Thameslink consist of comfortable trains.

 ![Javelin high speed train](/images/uk/rail/javelin_train.jpg)